ALA-herbarium/digitization/README.md

-# digitization
+# Digitization tools for ALA camera platform

-Scripts for the camera setup at ALA
+Shell scripts for the ALA herbarium Mac